 Nowhere in the Bible does it say anal sex is OK, on the other hand Romans 1:24-27 says:

 “women exchanged natural intercourse for unnatural, and in the same way also the men, giving up natural intercourse with women…”

 Scripture is clearly saying women cannot have “back door” sex.
 The Bible doesn’t say “it’s only sex if there is a climax.”
-I think using that excuse is kind of like Bill Clinton saying “I didn’t have sex with that woman.”
+Using that excuse is kind of like Bill Clinton saying “I didn’t have sex with that woman.”

 Even if a couple could rationalize Romans 1:24-27 to apply only to anal sex that ends in climax, it would be precarious.
-Last time I checked, men aren’t always masters in self control during sex.
+Men aren’t always masters in self control during sex.
 If there is a premature climax, then the couple would be engaging in sin that is listed among the worst of the Bible.
 Using this rational for anal sex is like trying to justify playing ball hockey on the freeway.
-(Of course, I propose that it is serious sin even if there is no premature “accident.”)
+(Of course, we propose that it is serious sin even if there is no premature “accident.”)